Destination Selection Among Romanian Migrants in Times of Crisis: an Origin Integrated Approach

 Volume: XI Issue: 2, Pages: 145-192

-Centre for Migration Studies (CESMIG), University of Bucharest, 9 Schitu Magureanu, 10181 Bucharest, Romania
+University of Bucharest, Centre for Migration Studies (CESMIG), Bucharest, Romania

 The article is targeted to an understanding of transnational fields of Romanian migration from the point of view destination selection as measured by migration selectivity at different levels.
 Why some people from certain communities and regions of Romania go to certain countries?
 Are there any changes in these choices as related to the global crisis?
 These are the two basic questions of the study.
 The answer is given in terms of multilevel selectivity of migration abroad.
 Characteristics of personal status (age, human capital, gender, ethnicity), residence community (levels and types of local human development) and regions (urban and development regions) are especially analyzed by census data from 2011.

 The seven major transnational fields of Romanian migration – towards Italy, Spain (plus Greece and Cyprus), France (plus Belgium and Portugal), Germany (plus Austria), United Kingdom (plus Ireland, USA and Canada), Nordic European countries and Hungary – are described by their regional origin in Romania and one or multi-countries destinations.